-Psychic abilities emanate from the unconscious and/or Collective Unconscious (God Mind), which is our very connection (energetically) to everything in the Universe.
-There is no separation and no concept of time.
-Similarly, neither psychic abilities nor Tarot cards have a concept of time and both present this Collective Unconscious information or “potential.”
-As such, any divination or revelation made, which is then interpreted by a psychic or Tarot card reader, is reflective of this Unconscious potential, often expressed or understood within our understanding of time: in past, present or future tense.
+Similarly, neither psychic abilities nor Tarot cards have a concept of time, and both present this Collective Unconscious information or “potential.”
+As such, any divination or revelation made, which is then interpreted by a good and real psychic or Tarot card reader, is reflective of this Unconscious potential, often expressed or understood within our understanding of time: in past, present or future tense.

 As any truly loving presence would be, and without judgment, the purpose of Tarot cards is to serve us in the highest possible way.
 Through illumination, the purpose of Tarot cards is to reflect those thoughts or actions already taken (past), in process (present), or the potential result, if we continue in a particular direction.

 I have been a Tarot card reader for over 30 years, and my study of Tarot cards will continue for as long as I live.
 They are that deeply profound.

 Tarot cards have long been stigmatized by association to the occult; however, the word occult simply means “hidden” or “known only to the initiated.”
 There are many occult organizations (hidden or secret) such as: Freemasons, Illuminati, Rosicrucian’s, Skull and Bones, The Knights Templar, or The Bilderberg Group.
 And many of these occult or secret societies have had some very notable members: U.S. presidents, senators, or other politicians, film and television stars, clergy, Federal judges, and more.

 So, whereas it seems perfectly okay for U.S. presidents or clergy to be in an occult; Tarot cards are labeled as “occult or occult science” and treated as something evil or demonic.
 Why?